learn-co-curriculum/dsc-decision-trees-lab/README.md

 You will be able to:

-- Using pandas to prepare the data for the scikit-learn decision tree algorithm
+- Use pandas to prepare the data for the scikit-learn decision tree algorithm
 - Train the classifier with a training dataset and evaluate performance using different measures
 - Visualize the decision tree and interpret the visualization